Board of Directors

 Email: striglej@cf.edu

-Josh is the Dean, E-Learning and Academic Services at the College of Central Florida.
+Josh is the Dean of E-Learning and Academic Services at the College of Central Florida.
 He began serving online students and faculty in 1998.
-He has experienced the pains associated with the growth of online learning from the administrative, faculty and student perspective.
+He has experienced the pains associated with the growth of online learning from the perspectives of administration, faculty, and students.
 He has served as his college’s representative to the Members Council for Distance Learning and Student Support, of the Florida Virtual Campus, since 2010.
-This combination of student, faculty, administrative and policy experience services him well, as he seeks to continually improve the learning experience for online students.
+This combination of student, faculty, administrative, and policy experience serves him well as he continually seeks to improve the learning experience for online students.

 Board Member: Dr. Joshua Strate